 A recording studio is a space where you can play with creative design elements.
-For example, adding red or blue filters to the lighting can create a relaxed vibe that is still great for focusing on the task at hand.
+For example, adding red or blue filters to the music studio lighting can create a relaxed vibe that is still great for focusing on the task at hand.
 Directional lights are a great way to achieve a colorful approach by having bold color outputs directed in specific areas for added ambiance.

 5. Choose low heat emitting options

 A recording studio should be comfortable temperature wise.
 If you are using recording studio lights that create a lot of heat output, it may make the space too warm, especially in tighter areas such as the sound booth.
 Stay away from incandescent bulbs which have higher heat loss during production compared to other options.